-In your study of the Friulian language, you have reached the fiftieth and final chapter of the book of Genesis.
+In your study of the Friulian language, you have come to the fiftieth and final chapter of the book of Genesis.
+Tombis di Jacop means burial of Jacob.

 Throughout your reading of this book, you have set up the structure of the Friulian language in your mind and laid the necessary groundwork for an eventual complete acquisition of the language.
-From this point forward, your main tasks will be increasing your range of vocabulary, mastering the grammar points that you have encountered, and understanding the spoken language in its numerous variants.
-To slacken your focus on Friulian at this point would be very unwise, for you are still very much on your journey to fluency in the language.
-I encourage you to sustain your effort and see your study of the language through to the end.
+From this point forward, your main tasks will be increasing your range of vocabulary, mastering the grammar points encountered, and understanding the spoken language in its numerous variants.
+To slacken your focus at this point would be unwise, for you are still very much on your journey to fluency in the language.
+I encourage you to sustain your effort and see your study of Friulian through to the very end.

 I would also recommend that you reread the entire book of Genesis upon completion of your study of Gjenesi 50.
-You will find that a second reading does not present the same level of difficulty as it did the first time round; this will allow you to focus less strenuously on the basics of Friulian and free up your focus for an even deeper understanding of the text, and an appreciation for what you have achieved thus far.
-Whether or not you decide to reread this book, do continue moving forward in your reading of the Bible in Friulian.
+You will find that a second reading does not present the same level of difficulty as it did the first time round; this will allow you to focus less strenuously on the basics of Friulian and free up your focus for a deeper understanding and appreciation of the text.

 Vocabulary: parsore di (on top of), cuviergi (to cover; also cuvierzi), la lagrime (tear), la bussade (kiss), ordenâ (to order, to command), il miedi (physician, medical doctor), servî (to serve), imbalsamâ (to embalm), la vore (work), durâ (to last), coventâ (to be necessary), il corot (mourning), fâ corot (to mourn), spirâ (to expire, to come to an end), il palaç (palace), se propit (if really, if truly), volê ben (to love), fâ il plasê di (to do the favour of), la peraule (word), fâ un zurament (to take an oath), stâ par murî (to be about to die), il tombâl (grave), sgjavâ (to dig), soterâ (to bury), tornâ indaûr (to come back).

 With the aid of the vocabulary listed above, you should be able to work your way through these first five verses with little trouble.
 Note that il miedi, found in verse 2, is also the contemporary way to refer to a medical doctor.
-A few examples from the GDBtf: une visite dal miedi (a check-up from the doctor), un miedi ambulatoriâl (paramedic), fâ il miedi (to work as a physician).
+Examples: une visite dal miedi (a check-up from the doctor), un miedi ambulatoriâl (paramedic), fâ il miedi (to work as a physician).

 Vocabulary: zurâ (to swear), un uficiâl (official), il grant (elder), adun cun (along with), movisi (to move about), il cjar (chariot), il cjavalîr (horseman; see note below), la schirie (formation, procession), une arie (designates a large, open area), ven a stâi (that is to say), di là di (beyond, on the other side of), il lament (lamentation), fâ un lament (to lament, to make a lamentation), ricuardâsi (to remember), un compagn (similar one), il lûc (site), il landri (cave), il cjamp (field), comprâ (to buy), un itit (Hittite), il tombâl di famee (family grave), in face di (in front of, before).
 Name: Abêl-Misraim (Abelmizraim).